SolraBizna/advent_2023/README.md

 Day 18 penance sketch: deferred.

 I went in all cocky like "aw man I made a Bentley-Ottmann crate, I can use it!" but it didn't turn out to be that applicable.
 My part 1 solution wasn't quite brute force, but it was blunt force.
 Part 2 made me tear my hair out.
 I actually implemented the correct solution after "only" about an hour and a half, except that I made a mistake that caused me to count *every row as filled* at the last moment, so I went around in circles reimplementing stuff until, on my third try, I didn't make that mistake.
 Argh!
 I'm not at all happy with this solution but I got the stars, and I gotta save some juice for tomorrow!

+# Puzzle 19

+Day 19 penance sketch: deferred.

+Part 1 was easy.
+Part 2 was *exciting*.
+I wasted a lot of time doing extra work to manage *groups of ranges*, forgetting that `<` and `>` cannot result in more than one range on either side.
+And then a lot of time trying to get VS Code's debugger to redirect stdin, a feature that *doesn't work*.
+But I did it.